soominpsy/Statistics/README.md

 4. If there are some changes on masster branch that you want to update onto your own repository, do following:

+	(0) git checkout "branch"   ("branch" should be replace by the name of existing branch which we want to update, i.e. junho)

 	(1) git fetch upstream

 	(2) git pull upstream master